No one can disagree: Rosh Hashana 5781 will be a new and wholly different experience.

 We believe that this year we will draw on the best of Aitz Hayim to create an experience that will be truly worthwhile for our community including those who are separated physically who wish to join us.
 This may be the first time you can be with parents, sibs, cousins and friends who are away.
 This year separateness may bring us together.

-We are a community that supports itself primarily by the dues of its members.
+We are a community that supports itself by the dues of its members and also by providing access to our High Holiday services to non-members.
 Though no synagogue knows what the coming year holds, we are confident that those who are invested in Jewish living through Aitz Hayim will continue in supporting the community and invite those who want to participate in ways never possible before.